khoiCodeDump/Chess_Game/README.md

 # Chess_Game
-Multiplayer chess game.
+Local Multiplayer chess game.
 The chess game follows peer to peer architecture and is a live game .

 ## Set up & Installation